Note 12 - Credit Agreement

 |Debt Disclosure [Text Block]||

 Borrowings.
-At the Company’s option, borrowings under the Facility bear interest, based on the average quarterly availability, at an annual rate of either (a) Adjusted Term SOFR Rate (defined as the Term SOFR Rate for such interest period plus 0.10%) plus 1.25% to 2.0%, or (b) Alternate Base Rate (defined as the greatest of (i) the prime rate, (ii) the Federal Reserve Bank of New York (NYRFB) rate plus 0.5%, or (iii) the Adjusted Term SOFR Rate for a one-month interest period plus 1.0%) plus 0.25% to 1.0%.
-We had no outstanding borrowings under the Facility as of December 31, 2022, June 30, 2022, or at any time during fiscal 2023 and 2022.
-Since we had no outstanding borrowings during fiscal 2023 and 2022, there was no interest expense during fiscal 2023 and 2022.
+At the Company’s option, borrowings under the Facility bear interest, based on the average quarterly availability, at an annual rate of either (a) Adjusted Term SOFR Rate (defined as the Term SOFR Rate for such interest period plus 0.10%) plus 1.25% to 2.0%, or (b) Alternate Base Rate (defined as the greatest of (i) the prime rate, (ii) the Federal Reserve Bank of New York (NYRFB) rate plus 0.5%, or (iii) the Adjusted Term SOFR Rate for a one-month interest period plusplus 0.25% to 1.0%.
+We had outstanding borrowings under the Facility as of September 30, 2023, June 30, 2023, or at any time during fiscal 2024 and 2023.
+Since we had no outstanding borrowings during fiscal 2024 and 2023, there was interest expense during these periods.

 Covenants and Other Ratios.
 The Facility contains various restrictive and affirmative covenants, including required financial reporting, limitations on the ability to grant liens, make loans or other investments, incur additional debt, issue additional equity, merge or consolidate with or into another person, sell assets, pay dividends or make other distributions or enter into transactions with affiliates, along with other restrictions and limitations similar to those frequently found in credit agreements of this type and size.
 Loans under the Facility may become immediately due and payable upon certain events of default (including failure to comply with covenants, change of control or cross-defaults) as set forth in the Facility.